DDL - UMR 5596

 You are here : Home / Research / COVALI / Themes and actions

-Team webmaster : Véronique BOULENGER
+Editor : Véronique BOULENGER

-Motor constraints
+Sensorimotor constraints

 Relevance of visuospatial representations

-Motor constraints
+Sensorimotor constraints

 Relevance of visuospatial representations

-Finally, we also examine at the translinguistic level the significance of vision and hearing in the lexicalization of other sensory modalities.
+Another project examines at the translinguistic level the significance of vision and hearing in the lexicalization of other sensory modalities.
 Recent observations point to the large number of sight words compared to words describing other sensory modalities and the frequent semantic associations of these words with conceptual domains such as cognition or attention.
 Our research is part of this issue to examine languages which, to date, have not been the subject of research linking the predominance of visual perception in cognition to the lexicalization of other sensory perceptions or conceptual domains.

 ASLAN - Université de Lyon - CNRS - Université Lumière Lyon 2 - MSH-LSE - IXXI - DDL : Contact | Terms of use |